What does Pascal mean?

 How popular is Pascal?

-Displayed below is an analysis of the usage of the boy name Pascal and related names.
-Prominent alternative forms of Pascal (outside Top 1000) are Pascual and Pasquale.
-Adoption of these boy names reached its peak during 1900-1909 (usage of 0.331%) and is now significantly less, with the version Pasquale becoming less in vogue.
-(Top 1000 Baby Names Statistics, 2014)
+Displayed below is an analysis of the history of the boy name Pascal and related names.
+Prominent alternative forms of Pascal are Paschal, Pascual, Pasqual and Pasquale.
+Usage of these relations of Pascal reached its peak a century ago (usage of 0.03%), but now, the version Pasquale has become less in vogue.